 Enhanced reference markers are designed to save time in identifying locations of disabled motorists to improve emergency response times to highway incidents.
 Enhanced reference markers can improve emergency response times, improve traffic incident clearance times, reduce crash related delays, and reduce the number of secondary crashes.
-In Southeastern Wisconsin, enhanced reference markers have been installed in Milwaukee County in the freeway median at each one-tenth or two-tenths of a mile on IH 94 from the west Waukesha County line to the Illinois-Wisconsin State line, on USH 45 from the Zoo Interchange to the Waukesha-Washington County line, and on IH 43 from the Milwaukee-Waukesha County line to STH 83 and from the Marquette Interchange to North Avenue as of 2013.
+In Southeastern Wisconsin, as of 2013, enhanced reference markers have been installed in the freeway median at each one-tenth or two-tenths of a mile on IH 94 through Waukesha, Milwaukee, Racine, and Kenosha Counties; on USH 45 from the Zoo Interchange in Milwaukee County to the Waukesha-Washington County line; on IH 43 in Waukesha County and from the Marquette Interchange to North Avenue in Milwaukee County; and on IH 794 in Milwaukee County.

-In 2013, ramp closure devices were deployed at interchanges on IH 94 in Kenosha, Milwaukee, Racine, and Waukesha Counties, on IH 43 in Milwaukee, Waukesha, and Walworth Counties, and on IH 794 and on IH 894 in Milwaukee County.
+In 2013, ramp closure devices were deployed at interchanges on IH 94 in Kenosha, Milwaukee, Racine, and Waukesha Counties; on IH 43 in Milwaukee, Waukesha, and Walworth Counties; and on IH 794 and IH 894 in Milwaukee County.
 The ramp closure devices were typically swing arm gates.
 These ramp closure devices allow for the closure of freeway on-ramps during planned and unplanned major incidents, such as special events and severe inclement weather.

 The day-to-day operation and management of the Southeastern Wisconsin regional freeway system is conducted at the TOC in Milwaukee.
-The TOC staff coordinates the freeway lane and ramp closures in Sotheastern Wisconsin, including construction projects and county maintenance work.
-Additionally, WisDOT works closely with local law enforcement, media, emergency responders, tow operators, transit operators, municipal governments, and others through the Traffic Incident Management Enhancement (TIME) program.
-The TIME program's goals are to improve and enhance freeway incident management, improve freeway safety, and enhance the quality and efficiency of freeway travel.
+The TOC staff coordinates the freeway lane and ramp closures in Southeastern Wisconsin, including construction projects and county maintenance work.
+Additionally, WisDOT works closely with local law enforcement, media, emergency responders, tow operators, transit operators, municipal governments, and others through the Traffic Incident Management Enhancement (TIME)